pippim/pippim.github.io/index.md

 ### Daily Backup

 Normally you will `git pull` all the directories and files from your website to your local drive.
-If you plan on working locally you probably backup your daily work.
-This script is what Pippim uses for dailiy backup to gmail.com (in the cloud so safe?):
+If you plan on developing locally, you probably want to backup your daily work.
+This script is what Pippim uses for dailiy backup to gmail.com (in the cloud, so it should be safe):

 ``` bash
 # WEBSITE - Local copies of files on pippim.github.io (EXCLUDES /assets/css/img)